Once the Browns had left the field,

 Cost rises for better shelf positions.
 Stores charge promotion, advertising and stocking fees.
 The rapidly-shrinking number of stores puts fewer ideas on the market.
 Visibility matters to ghosts and writers.

 Friendly merchants may provide temporary free space.
 Their loyalty is with large publishers.
-If customers buy enough books, independent titles may find a permanent home at a traditional publishing house.
+If customers buy sufficient quantities, independent titles may find a permanent home at a traditional publishing house.